buiduchoang24/Risk-Assessment-1/README.md

-# For details, you can read in ipydb file
+# For details, you can read in ipynb file
 ## I. Goal
 ## II.
 Current status of the enterprise's network system
 ## III.
 Risk Assessment Process